 - Other examinations in ophthalmology (including overseas qualifications) with evidence of success in the examination together with validated evidence of what the exam covers and to what level.
-The syllabus / curriculum should be provided - Postgraduate degree gained through research - Peer reviewed publications you should include the front page of each publication.
+The syllabus / curriculum should be provided. - Strong evidence of Research.
+The spectrum of research presented should reflect a wide coverage of all the seven subspecialties mentioned in the Specialty Specific Guidance (SSG) document. - Postgraduate degree gained through research. - Peer reviewed publications you should include the front page of each publication.
 The best evidence would be first name publications in high impact peer reviewed journals relating to knowledge / skills normally achieved within the last 5 years of the CCT curriculum.
-If you are not first author you should include information on the scope of your involvement in the publication. - Presentation at national and international meetings you should include as evidence a programme detailing the title of the presentation, where presented and any feedback
+If you are not first author you should include information on the scope of your involvement in the publication. - Presentation at national and international meetings you should include as evidence a programme detailing the title of the presentation, where presented and any feedback.
+Evidence of conversion of such presentations to peer reviewed publications will be essential.